Esukhia/NanhaiCorpus/README.md

 A 4th section is under construction, representing Middle Tibetan texts (aka "Classical" Tibetan—we prefer the more accurate, modern linguistic term "Middle Tibetan" to describe this register and era: Old Tibetan, Middle Tibetan, Modern Tibetan just as Old English, Middle English, Modern English.

-The Nanhai Corpus Folder contains 3 subfolders:
+The Nanhai Corpus Folder contains (A) 5 subfolders & (B) 4 simple Python scripts:

+(A)
-(1) CORPUS_TEXT -- contains the raw, word-segmented data (to be analyzed by corpus tools like AntConc [instructions below] or WordSmith, etc.)
+(A.1-4) CORPUS_TEXT -- this series of 4 contains the raw, word-segmented data (to be analyzed by corpus tools like AntConc [instructions below] or WordSmith, etc.) -- in various encodings (UTF-8 [for AntConc], UTF-8-SIG, & UTF-16 [also called "Unicode", for WordSmith], and a "Vertical Files" version for SketchEngine).

-(2) FREQ_LISTS -- some rudimentary frequency lists, by level.
+(A.5) FREQ_LISTS -- some rudimentary frequency lists, by level.
 The best-made thus far is "GSL_LevelA1.txt", which is the 300 most frequent headwords from a balanced subsection of the full corpus, representing 50% speech, 50% writing.

-(3) LEMMA -- some rudimentary Python scripts useful for "cleaning" the data for headword analysis (a basic stemmer, a tsheg-stripper).
+(B) -- some rudimentary Python scripts that were used for "cleaning" the data for headword analysis (a basic stemmer, a tsheg-stripper).
+These may also be applied to other word-segmented data you might have.
 POS (part of speech) and true Lemma tagging are under construction...

-The corpus texts are currently available in 3 Unicode encodings: 1) utf-16 (sometimes simpy called "Unicode", as in NotePad), 2) utf-8, and 3) utf-8-sig.
-Which one you use will depend on your software and OS (see below for some options).
-I've also included the Python script used to convert between encodings.
+(B.1) convert_UTF_encode.py -- takes a Unicode text (or set of files of various Unicode encodings) and normalizes them -- outputs folders of 3 versions of the input, in the 3 most useful encodings (UTF-8, UTF-8-SIG, UTF-16).

+(B.2) stemmer.py -- strips words of their case-endings, normalizes particles / prepositions (techinically postpositions) to one form, and puts the most frequent verbs into a common stem. *VERY* rudimentary.
+Only useful for about the first 1,000-2,000 most-frequent words...

+(B.3) TshegRegex.py -- the TshegRegex uses regular expressions (regex) to strip corpus files of their final tshegs (so corpus analysis tools don't see token instances like ཡིན་ & ཡིན། as different words, for example).
+It also normalizes spacing (all return carriages, tabs, half-spaces, etc., to a regular white space).
+The output is a perfectly evenly spaced text.

+(B.4) Vertical_File_Creator.py -- takes input and puts it into simple "Verticle File" format.
+Useful if you want to use simple SketchEngine procedures, like concordancing.
+This will become more useful once we have POS tags and a Lemmatizer, which will "unlock" the real useful, advanced features of SketchEngine.

 Enjoy!
 Send feedback to the repo developer: thedirk[AT]gmail.com